Vagner-sr/customer_clustering/README.md

 ## Conclusion

 This project provides a solid foundation for customer segmentation, enabling the identification of distinct profiles and customization of marketing strategies.
-With the insights obtained, the company can send targeted discount coupons, increasing customer satisfaction and optimizing sales.
+With the insights obtained, the company can increasing customer satisfaction and optimizing sales.